Johanafuku/NFT-marketplace-scss/README.md

 # NFT-marketplace-scss

-Proyect for a online marketplace using SCSS 💻📑
+Proyect for an online marketplace using SCSS 💻📑

 ## Features